rkubik/cppinsights-vscode/README.md

 ### Commands

-`cppinsights selection`: Run insights on the current selection
+`cppinsights: selection`: Run insights on the current selection

-`cppinsights file`: Run insights on the current file
+`cppinsights: file`: Run insights on the current file

 ### Keybindings